 Health literacy affects health knowledge.
-Table 5 provides failure rates on sample TOFHLA items for patients classified as having inadequate, marginal, and adequate health literacy in a sample of clinic patients in two urban hospitals.
-Passing rates on even the simplest tasks tend to be low: 26% of the 2,659 patients did not understand information about when a next appointment was scheduled, 42% did not understand the directions for taking medicine on an empty stomach, and 60% did not understand a standard informed consent document (Williams et al., 1995).
+Table 5 provides failure rates on sample TOHFLA items for patients classified as having inadequate, marginal, and adequate health literacy in a sample of clinic patients in two urban hospitals.
+Passing rates on even the simplest tasks tend to be low: 26% of the 2,659 patients did not understand information about when a next appointment is scheduled, 42% the directions for taking medicine on an empty stomach, and 60% a standard informed consent document (Williams et al., 1995).
 Relative risk of failing the TOFHLA items rose among the less literate groups, and the risk gradients were much steeper for the more complex tasks.
-ORs ranged from 6.0 to 70.5 for patients with inadequate literacy when compared with those with adequate literacy.
+ORs ranged from 6.0 to 70.5 for patients with inadequate literacy when compared to those with adequate literacy.